 Roaches are commonplace in the arid climates of the American Southwest; they are also attracted to food which has not been stored properly.
 While roaches build up resistance to chemical treatments and fumigation costs remain high, diatomaceous earth is an organic, low cost, roach control that is safe to use around your children and pets.
 Not only will it rid your home of cockroaches, but it continues to work long after chemical solutions have worn away and roaches won't build up a resistance to the effects of diatomaceous earth.

 Read the following steps on how to apply diatomaceous earth to your home maximize its effects.

 Give your home a thorough cleaning.
 Maintaining excellent sanitation practices is usually the best defense against cockroaches.
 As you clean your home, look for cockroaches and mark the places they congregate with a post-it note.
 Use a flashlight for dark places where roaches might be hiding.

-This also works to pick up roaches and the food that attracts them.
-Be detail-oriented and be sure to move furniture and appliances around.
+Vacuum thoroughly; be detail-oriented and be sure to move furniture and appliances around.
 To keep them from returning, it's effective to clean places where food may have dropped.

 Apply anywhere that cockroaches have been.
 Dust lightly, since cockroaches won't step on the DE if the dusting is too heavy.
 Apply the DE anywhere cockroaches can hide, enter your home, and where food is commonly dropped.
 Don't apply the DE to any area that is consistently damp or wet.